 In November 2019, the External Reporting Board (XRB) issued XRB amending standard Interest Rate Benchmark Reform, which amends certain existing hedge accounting requirements to provide relief from potential effects of the uncertainty caused by the interest rate benchmark reform.
-The Banking Group elected to early adopt the amendments from 1 October 2019 which have not had a significant impact on the Banking Group.
-These amendments address the accounting effects of uncertainty in the period leading up to the reform arising from the Banking Group's ability to satisfy the existing prospective hedge effectiveness requirements of NZ IAS 39 Financial Instruments: Recognition and Measurement (NZ IAS 39).
+ANZ New Zealand elected to early adopt the amendments from 1 October 2019 which have not had a significant impact on ANZ New Zealand.
+These amendments address the accounting effects of uncertainty in the period leading up to the reform arising from ANZ New Zealand's ability to satisfy the existing prospective hedge effectiveness requirements of NZ IAS 39 Financial Instruments: Recognition and Measurement (NZ IAS 39).
 This uncertainty arises as it is not known when the hedged items (such as debt issuances) and associated hedging instruments (such as interest rate swaps) will be changed to reference the RFRs, or if both the hedging item and the associated hedging instrument will move to the new rates at the same time.
-The Banking Group has applied this amendment to all hedge accounted relationships (cash flow or fair value hedges) where the reform gives rise to uncertainties about the timing or amount of IBOR based cash flows of the hedged item or hedging instrument.
+ANZ New Zealand has applied this amendment to all hedge accounted relationships (cash flow or fair value hedges) where the reform gives rise to uncertainties about the timing or amount of IBOR based cash flows of the hedged item or hedging instrument.

-In September 2020, the XRB issued Interest Rate Benchmark Reform - Phase 2, which is mandatory for the Banking Group for the 2022 financial year.
-This standard addresses issues that may affect the Banking Group at the point of transition from an existing IBOR rate to a RFR, including the effects of changes to contractual cash flows or hedging relationships.
+In September 2020, the XRB issued Interest Rate Benchmark Reform - Phase 2, which is mandatory for ANZ New Zealand for the 2022 financial year.
+This standard addresses issues that may affect ANZ New Zealand at the point of transition from an existing IBOR rate to a RFR, including the effects of changes to contractual cash flows or hedging relationships.
 The standard includes amendments in respect of:

-- Modification of a financial asset or a financial liability measured at amortised cost IBOR reform is expected to result in a change to the basis for determining contractual cash flows of impacted assets and liabilities of the Banking Group.
+- Modification of a financial asset or a financial liability measured at amortised cost IBOR reform is expected to result in a change to the basis for determining contractual cash flows of impacted assets and liabilities of ANZ New Zealand.
 The amendments provide a practical expedient to account for a change in the basis for determining the contractual cash flows as a result of IBOR reform by updating the effective interest rate.
 As a result, no immediate gain or loss is recognised.
-This applies when the change is necessary as a direct consequence of the reform, and the new basis for determining the contractual cash flows is economically equivalent to the previous basis. - Additional relief for hedging relationships The Standard also amends a number of existing hedge accounting requirements that will assist the Banking Group to maintain its existing hedge accounted relationships post IBOR transition.
-The Banking Group will continue to record any ongoing hedge ineffectiveness, including that generated by changes as a result of interest rate reform, within the income statement.
+This applies when the change is necessary as a direct consequence of the reform, and the new basis for determining the contractual cash flows is economically equivalent to the previous basis. - Additional relief for hedging relationships

+The Standard also amends a number of existing hedge accounting requirements that will assist ANZ New Zealand to maintain its existing hedge accounted relationships post IBOR transition.
+ANZ New Zealand will continue to record any ongoing hedge ineffectiveness, including that generated by changes as a result of interest rate reform, within the income statement.

-The Banking Group is in the process of assessing the impact of the new standard on its financial statements.
+ANZ New Zealand is in the process of assessing the impact of the new standard on its financial statements.